NicoRahm/CGvsPhoto/README.md

-# Computer Graphics vs Real Photographic Images : A deep-learning approach
+# Computer Graphics vs Real Photographic Images : A Deep-learning approach

 **CGvsPhoto** implements a method for computer graphics detection using Convolutional Neural Networks with TensorFlow back-end.